Welcome to the Fleishman Career Center Financial Literacy community page!

 Why credit matters

 Your credit score is a numerical value representing how reliable you are at paying back borrowed money.
 A good credit score may help you qualify for certain loan products, lower interest rates, lower insurance premiums, and more.
-There are five major factors that contribute toward your current credit score.
+There are five major factors that contribute toward your current credit score (FICO).

 • Payment History (35%): How often you pay your bills on time